Article first published in January 2015, updated June 2019

 Now that you understand what the EMV Index is, it’s time to put it to work writing better email subject lines.

 By following these steps, you can compose email subject lines with high EMV scores that lead to more opens (and more conversions.)

-Step 1: Write 25 potential subject lines for your email campaign
+Step 1: Write 25 potential subject lines for your email campaign.

 Whilst it may seem like a lot of effort, it forces you to think outside the box.
 When Garrett Moon of CoSchedule started to apply this to his own headline-writing efforts, he found that the headlines he wrote got better as he went on.
-The first 10 or so were easy to come up with, but were pretty basic and obvious.
-After that, he had to start getting creative in order to come up with the next 15, and as a result he found that the final headlines he wrote were often the winners.
+The first 10 or so were easy to come up with but were pretty basic and obvious.
+After that, he had to start getting creative in order to come up with the next 15, and, as a result, he found that the final headlines he wrote were often the winners.

-So step 1 is to spend some time writing a number of different subject lines for your email campaign, as it’s likely your best one will take some time to come up with.
+Spend some time writing a number of different subject lines for your email campaign, as it’s likely your best one will take some time to come up with.
 If you need help, check out this list of power words in email subject lines.

-Step 2: Run them through the Emotional Marketing Value Headline Analyzer
+Step 2: Run them through the Emotional Marketing Value Headline Analyzer.

 To use this to write better subject lines, take the 25 different subject lines you wrote in Step 1 and run them through the tool, making sure you keep track of the score of each subject line.

-Step 3: Use the two highest scoring subject lines in an A/B test
+Step 3: Use the two highest scoring subject lines in an A/B test.